I started St Patrick’s celebrations early this year with an invitation to a “Spirit of Sharing” drinks evening at the Irish Embassy last week.

 I have to admit that I was quite daunted at the idea of a few hours of sampling alcoholic drinks then having to find my way home afterwards.

-Since it inception in 2011, Origin Green has developed to help in areas as diverse as energy usage, emissions, waste, water use, animal welfare, biodiversity and social sustainability.
-It now covers all sectors from farms and fisheries to food and drink manufacturers.
+Since its inception in 2011, Origin Green has developed to help in areas as diverse as energy usage, emissions, waste, water use, animal welfare, biodiversity and social sustainability.
+It now covers all sectors from farms and fisheries to food and drinks manufacturers.

-Arriving promptly at 6pm, I was greeted with a cocktail and a room bursting with twenty whiskey, gin, cream liqueur, poitin and craft beer producers.
+Arriving promptly at 6 pm, I was greeted with a cocktail and a room bursting with twenty whiskeys, gin, cream liqueur, poitin and craft beer producers.
 This confirmed the prospect of a “dangerous” evening indeed while making me realise that there is much more to Ireland than Guinness and Baileys!

-The Ambassador, Dan Mulhall, introduced the event with true Irish flair, while the occasion was hosted by world whiskey specialist Dominic Roskrow and cocktail consultant Charlie McCarthy (an option unfortunately omitted from my university career day).
+The Ambassador, Dan Mulhall, introduced the event with a true Irish flair, while the occasion was hosted by world whiskey specialist Dominic Roskrow and cocktail consultant Charlie McCarthy (an option, unfortunately, omitted from my university career day).

 My appreciation for whiskey is very limited and Poitin, dubbed as “one of the most potent alcohol drinks on the planet”, was way out of my league (even though I regretted afterwards not to have tried one of Charlie McCarthy’s Poitin cocktails).